mobxjs/mobx/notes.md

 -   reduce library size
 -   not two ways to learn everything
 -   ease to re-decorate once decorators are standardized, still working on that!

+useObserver deprecation:
+A very simple example: if you have a hook `useUser` which goes like `useObserver(() => state.user`, that looks fine, but actually, if you use that to render the user's name (e.g. `const user = useUser(); return <div>{user.name}</div>`, it won't pick up updates to `user.name`, but only updates on `store.user` reassignments.
+That is very confusing and very suboptimal.
+No you can fix that by changing your hook to create a shallow copy fo user, like `useObserver(() => ({...store.user})`, but that defeats the MobX purpose as well, as now you will be over subscribing and re-render the user.name when his `age` changes.
+So using `useObserver` in other hooks is likely to under or over-subscribe, or not really reusable anymore and just restating the render deps that MobX can already perfectly determine for you.
+E.g. `<Observer>{() => <div>{store.user.name}</div>}</Observer>` instead will subscribe to exactly the relevant things.
+For migration: wrapping observer around the callers of your hook should typically do the trick, observer tracks through hook invocations.

 ## Mobx Size